gtugablue/cybersecuritybase-project/README.md

 **Fix:** Properly encode all user-provided content that is to be displayed.

+### A9:2017- Using Components With Known Vulnerabilities
+**What is:** Components, such as libraries, frameworks, and other software modules, run with the same privileges as the application.
+If a vulnerable component is exploited, such an attack can facilitate serious data loss or server takeover.
+Applications and APIs using components with known vulnerabilities may undermine application defenses and enable various attacks and impacts.

+**Identifying the flaw:** Taking a look at the file ```pom.xml``` you can see that Spring Boot's version used in the project is 1.4.2.
+This is not the most recent version and should be upgraded.

+**Fix:** Upgrade Spring Boot.

 ### A10:2017- Insufficient Logging & Monitoring
 Insufficient logging and monitoring, coupled with missing or ineffective integration with incident response, allows attackers to further attack systems, maintain persistence, pivot to more systems,